Softvelum/paywall-code-samples-wmsauth/README.md

 - jwpayer-rtmp-hls.php - code sample for JWPlayer with RTMP and HLS
 - jwpayer-rtmp-hls-with-proxy.php - code sample for JWPlayer with RTMP and HLS which has IP address obtained from various headers
 - rtmp-flowplayer.php - Flowplayer sample with RTMP
-- basic-hls-rtmp-obfuscation.php - basic sample for HLS and RTMP with code obfuscation agains grabbers.
+- basic-hls-rtmp-obfuscation.php - basic sample for HLS and RTMP with code obfuscation agains grabbers, see this article for details: http://blog.wmspanel.com/2015/07/protecting-media-links-from-web-scraping.html
 - basic-hls-stream-based.php - basic sample for HLS where signature includes streams name
 - basic-rtsp.php - basic sample for RTSP